The problem

 asyncio.to_thread on every .execute() | 8s |

-Fix 1 on its own did nothing.
-If I had stopped at fix 2 and declared victory at 22s, I would have shipped theater as a win.
-The diagnosis that mattered was not "concurrency is broken."
-It was "I wrote async but my library still blocks, so gather is a shape, not a behavior."
+Fix 1 on its own did nothing, and if I'd stopped at fix 2 and declared victory at 22s, I'd have shipped theater and called it a win.
+The diagnosis that actually mattered wasn't "concurrency is broken"; it was "I wrote async but my library still blocks, so gather is a shape, not a behavior."

 The full poller